hughdbrown/just-enough/pandas.md

 df.describe() # Lists summary stats for each variable in the data. df.shape # Outputs a tuple of the number of rows and columns in the DataFrame.
-df.columns # Outputs a list of the column names of the DataFrame. df.dtypes # Lists the data types of each of the variables in the DataFrame. df.head(n) # Show the first n rows of the data. df.tail(n) # Show the last n rows of the data.
+df.columns # Outputs a list of the column names of the DataFrame. df.index # Outputs a list of the indicies of the DataFrame. df.dtypes # Lists the data types of each of the variables in the DataFrame. df.head(n) # Show the first n rows of the data. df.tail(n) # Show the last n rows of the data.